Confidentiality -

 Reflection - What is Confidentiality

 Think about your own or a close family member's PII and PHI.
 Imagine you were receiving a ride to an upcoming doctor's appointment.
 What would you be comfortable sharing with the driver?
 Of that information, would you want them to share anything with other members of their team?
 Click here to complete the first of three reflections in this chapter.
-Completing the reflections will also record your progress.
+Entering your reflection will also record your progress.
+Important: Complete each section before moving on to its corresponding reflection.
+When you return to the form, you will automatically be taken to where you last left off.

 Considerations In Your Community: Strategies for Protecting Confidential Information